dcycle/realistic_dummy_content/README.md

 Drupal 7 and Drupal 8 in one "universal" codebase
 -----

 The 7.x-2.x and 8.x-2.x codebases are identical and both work on Drupal 7 or Drupal 8 sites.
+This is discussed inthe blog post ["Can the exact same module code run on Drupal 7 and 8?", Dcycle Blog, Feb.
+28, 2017](http://blog.dcycle.com/blog/7b285da4/same-module-drupal-7-and-8).

 Docker integration (2.x branch only)
 -----